sfigg/commercialization-public/docset/customize/mdm/healthattestation-csp.md

 <p style="margin-left: 20px">Value type is integer, the minimum value is - 2,147,483,648 and the maximun value is 2,147,483,647.
 The supported operation is Get.</p>

 <a href="" id="hasendpoint"></a>**HASEndpoint** (Optional)
-<p style="margin-left: 20px">Added in Windows 10, version 1703.
-Identifies the fully qualified domain name (FQDN) of the DHA-Service that is assigned to perform attestation.
+<p style="margin-left: 20px">Identifies the fully qualified domain name (FQDN) of the DHA-Service that is assigned to perform attestation.
 If an FQDN is not assigned, DHA-Cloud (Microsoft owned and operated cloud service) will be used as the default attestation service.</p>

 <p style="margin-left: 20px">Value type is string.
 The supported operations are Get and Replace.
 The default value is has.spserv.microsoft.com.</p>

 <a href="tpmreadystatus" id=""></a>**TpmReadyStatus** (Required)
-<p style="margin-left: 20px">Added in Windows 10, version 1703.
+<p style="margin-left: 20px">Added in Windows 10, version 1607 March service release.
 Returns a bitmask of information describing the state of TPM.
 It indicates whether the TPM of the device is in a ready and trusted state.</p>
 <p style="margin-left: 20px">Value type is integer.
 The supported operation is Get.</p>

 ## **DHA-CSP integration steps**